 The festival hub — featuring free performances, talkbacks and other special events — is located in the Pershing Square Signature Center's central lobby (which includes the Signature Café and Bookstore).

+Isaac Robert Hurwitz, NYMF's co-founder and executive director, will step down from his position following this year's tenth anniversary season to focus on independent producing projects and his creative consulting business.
+In addition to providing dramaturgical and producing support to writers and producers of new work, Hurwitz is currently consulting with Twentieth Century Fox regarding the development of stage properties based upon its film library.
 "It is extremely gratifying to be capping my tenure at NYMF by celebrating our tenth Festival with such an incredible crop of shows and artists," said Hurwitz in an earlier statement.
 "I'm grateful to all of the actors, writers, musicians, and other theater professionals who have helped make NYMF far more than we ever imagined it could be when we started ten years ago — not to mention the extraordinary staff and board in whose hands I know NYMF will continue to grow in its second decade and beyond."

 For more information and a complete lineup of shows and events, visit NYMF.org.